chris-has-a-github/ha-enphase-everything-else/README.md

 ### Removing the integration

 - Go to Settings → Devices & Services → Integrations.
-- Locate “Enphase EV Charger 2 (Cloud)” and choose “Delete” to remove the integration and its devices.
+- Locate "Enphase Cloud Things" and choose "Delete" to remove the integration and its devices.
 - If installed via HACS, you may also remove the repository entry from HACS after removal.